TheOdinProject/curriculum/intermediate_html_css/intermediate_html_concepts/tables.md

 <div class="lesson-content__panel" markdown="1">

 1. Read these [Tables Basics](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics) and [Tables Advanced](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Advanced) tutorials from MDN.
 They should teach you all the syntax behind HTML tables.
 It's pretty straightforward.
 Make sure to code along!
+1. Read through CSS Tricks' [full guide to the table element](https://css-tricks.com/complete-guide-table-element/), which goes very in-depth about what you have already learned and touches on a few extra things.
-2. Do this [Tables Assessment](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Structuring_planet_data) from MDN.
+1. Do this [Tables Assessment](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Structuring_planet_data) from MDN.
 It's good to put your newly learned skills to practice!

 </div>